Arne Jacobsen: Early life and education

 Arne Jacobsen was born on 11 February 1902 in Copenhagen.
 His father Johan was a wholesale trader in safety pins and snap fasteners.
 His mother Pouline was a bank teller whose hobby was floral motifs.
-He is of Jewish descent.
+He was of Jewish descent.
 He first hoped to become a painter, but was dissuaded by his mother, who encouraged him to opt instead for the more secure domain of architecture.
 After a spell as an apprentice mason, Jacobsen was admitted to the Architecture School at the Royal Danish Academy of Fine Arts where from 1924 to 1927 he studied under Kay Fisker and Kaj Gottlob, both leading architects and designers.

 Still a student, in 1925 Jacobsen participated in the Paris Art Deco fair, Exposition Internationale des Arts Décoratifs et Industriels Modernes, where he won a silver medal for a chair design.
 On that trip, he was struck by the pioneering aesthetic of Le Corbusier's L'Esprit Nouveau pavilion.
 Before leaving the Academy, Jacobsen also travelled to Germany, where he became acquainted with the rationalist architecture of Mies van der Rohe and Walter Gropius.
 Their work influenced his early designs including his graduation project, an art gallery, which won him a gold medal.
 After completing architecture school, he first worked at city architect Poul Holsøe's architectural practice.

 In 1929, in collaboration with Flemming Lassen, he won a Danish Architect's Association competition for designing the "House of the Future" which was built full scale at the subsequent exhibition in Copenhagen's Forum.
 It was a spiral-shaped, flat-roofed house in glass and concrete, incorporating a private garage, a boathouse and a helicopter pad.
 Other striking features were windows that rolled down like car windows, a conveyor tube for the mail and a kitchen stocked with ready-made meals.
 A Dodge Cabriolet Coupé was parked in the garage, there was a Chris Craft in the boathouse and an Autogyro on the roof.
 Jacobsen immediately became recognised as an ultra-modern architect.